 Leslie D. Rose is a journalist, creative writer, photographer, and public relations consultant from Baton Rouge, by way of southern New Jersey.
-She has a B.A. in mass communication from Xavier University of Louisiana.
+She is the Founder and Chief Operating Officer of the creative activism organization, CreActiv, LLC, which houses two programs - Louisiana Artists for Puerto Rico and The Picture of Health.
+Sheholds a B.A. in mass communication from Xavier University of Louisiana.

-Leslie is available for freelance or contract hire in public relations, content creation, photography, performance poetry, and as a teaching artist in poetry, journalism, or basic photography.
+Leslie is available for freelance or contract hire in journalism, public relations, content creation, photography, editorial consulting, performance poetry, and as a teaching artist in poetry, journalism, or basic photography.